 We recommend calling the office two days in advance to request an inspection so that we may be better able to conduct the inspections at the time requested.

 Before starting any work, an installer licensed by the City of Taunton must fill out an abandonment application.
-The permit for the job cannot be given until we receive a copy of the sewer permit and the appropriate abandonment fee has been paid.
+The permit for the job cannot be given until we receive a copy of the sewer permit, trench permit, and the appropriate abandonment fee has been paid.

 If an abandonment is being done in conjunction with a septic system installation, then the abandonment is part of the septic system permit.

-The Taunton Board of Health witnesses all septic tank abandonments being crushed and back-filled.
+The Taunton Board of Health witnesses all septic tank and cesspool abandonments being crushed and back-filled.

 Note: We only witness abandonments that are the result of a sewer tie-in.
 We do not witness those abandonments done due to an installation of a new septic system.

 Title 5 Inspections

 Title 5 inspections can only be conducted by a licensed Title V Inspector.
 The Department of Environmental Protection issues these licenses and you can find a list of licensed individuals by clicking here.